Health & Safety

 But what if a serious situation occurs in one of our destinations?
 We make our travel decisions based on the advice of the above governmental sources as well as our local partners and friends.
 We're committed to making decisions that keep our travelers safe whether it requires a cancellation prior to departure, or repatriation during a trip.
 We'll take this as another opportunity to mention comprehensive travel insurance if you're concerned that the destination you're visiting may for some reason become unsafe to travel to.
 As local events and safety are always changing over time, we encourage you to contact us (or refer to above governmental sources) if you have a current concern, and be aware of the booking conditions that relate to your travel with us.

-Latest update: March 26, 2020 - Whether you're considering booking upcoming travel, or you're already booked onto an upcoming trip with us, we understand that the uncertainty related to Coronavirus can be worrying.
+Latest update: May 15, 2020 - Whether you're considering booking upcoming travel, or you're already booked onto an upcoming trip with us, we understand that the uncertainty related to Coronavirus can be worrying.
 With operations across 6 continents, we understand the reality of ever-changing conditions due to all sorts of potential risks whether that's extreme weather, terrorism, or this current coronavirus.
-We are fortunate to have many close friends, business partners, and our own Detours trip leaders in each of our destinations to give us first-hand accounts of current situations, but our decisions regarding travel will always be based on the advice of reputable organizations such as the World Health Organization, Center for Disease Control, and relevant local authorities.
+We are fortunate to have many close friends and business partners in each of our destinations to give us first-hand accounts of current situations, but our decisions regarding travel will always be based on the advice of reputable organizations such as the World Health Organization, Center for Disease Control, and relevant local authorities.

 Our regular payment and cancellation policies have been ammended to allow balance payments 30 days prior to trip departure (from 60 days prior) to provide extra flexibility for travelers with trips through August 31, 2020.
 If a "LEVEL 3" designation from the CDC applies to any place we operate, or if situations outside of our control keep us from being able to operate a trip, we will proactively contact our travelers at least 30 days prior to their trip with information and will issue a full credit for future travel.